 Financial Sector Assessment Program (FSAP)

-Established by the International Monetary Fund (IMF) and World Bank in 1999, the Financial Sector Assessment Program conducts a thorough analysis of a country's financial sector, including banks, insurance companies, securities, and foreign exchanges.
-In addition, the FSAP analyses a country’s payments system and the regulatory oversight that governs its financial institutions and markets.
+Established by the International Monetary Fund (IMF) and World Bank in 1999, FSAP teams conducts a thorough analysis of a country's financial sector, including banks, insurance companies, securities, and foreign exchanges.
+In addition, the FSAP teams analyze a country’s payments system and the regulatory oversight that governs its financial institutions and markets.
 Canada underwent an FSAP analysis in 2019.
 Canada’s Financial System Stability Assessment is available on the IMF website.

 Memoranda of Understanding (MOUs)